TomasBencko/power-sorter/docs/prompting-history.md

+# 2025-09-20

+## 💎 [ShellSorting] Move pair comparisons to front on mobiles

+Please make it so that on mobile devices the pair comparisons goes first (above the list of items)

+## 📄 [Project] Update README

+Can you please explain the project briefly in @README.md ?
+Based on @src\stores\sorting.ts @src\App.vue @src\components\ComparisonComponent.vue @package.json @CLAUDE.md and maybe lines I have selected

+## 🐛 [ShellSorting] Fix Shell sort algorithm to properly bubble items to correct positions

 I'm afraid our current implementation of shell sorting algorithm is a bit flawed.
 It only approximates full sorting.
 Now it has just a fixed number of rounds based on number of items and each round does only single pass.
 For example n/2, n/4, n/8.
 But I think that if on some comparison an item moves higher, the algorithm should keep comparing him with higher items, until higher item wins a comparison.
 Not sure if I describe this in a best way possible, but I believe you understand my intention.
 When given randomly sorted numbers from 1 to 15, user needs to be able to sort them correctly.
 In current implementation they are approximately right, but not 100% (e.g. 3, 1, 4, 6, 5, 2, 7, 9, 8, 11, 12, 10, 13, 14, 15).
 Please think harder about this problem.
 Then fix the sorting process and also make sure the `estimatedTotalComparisons` is calculated accordingly.